Hongleili/KF5012-AI-Stream/Week 01 Practical/README.md

 It is suggested to read the notebooks in the above order.
 You can also try the Exercises while you read through the notebooks

-If you have any questions, my email is matthew.higgs@northumbria.ac.uk
+If you have any questions, my email is honglei.li@northumbria.ac.uk